-Pull lever, arrow 1, and apply weight to or remove weight from the backrest as needed.
+Pull the lever, arrow 1, and apply your weight to the backrest or lift it off, as necessary, arrows 2.

 Lumbar support

 You can also adjust the contour of the backrest to obtain additional support in the lumbar region.

 The upper hips and spinal column receive supplementary support to help you maintain a relaxed, upright sitting position.